Free shipping from 19€ to Spain

 • Improving indoor air quality: Succulents have the ability to remove toxins from the air, helping to purify and freshen the indoor environment.

-• Therapeutic benefits: caring for succulents can provide a sense of calm and relaxation, reducing stress and promoting overall well-being.
+• Therapeutic benefits: Caring for succulents can provide a sense of calm and relaxation, reducing stress and promoting overall well-being.

 • Low maintenance: Succulents are known for their ability to thrive in dry and arid conditions, making them easy to care for and perfect for those with busy lifestyles.